Cholesterol Manhattan NY

 What is Cholesterol?

-People with high blood cholesterol are at a much greater risk of getting heart disease.
-Because high blood cholesterol does not often cause symptoms on its own, many people are unaware their cholesterol level is too high.
+People with high cholesterol in their blood are at a much greater risk of getting heart disease.
+Because high cholesterol does not often cause symptoms on its own, many people are unaware their cholesterol level is too high.

 Working with your doctor to reduce your blood cholesterol level is the key to preventing serious heart problems and may slow down, reduce or even stop plaque from accumulating.
 Lifestyle changes to lower cholesterol include eating a low-fat, low-cholesterol diet; exercising; quitting smoking; drinking alcohol in moderation; and controlling diabetes and high blood pressure.

-For more information on Cholesterol in the Manhattan, NY area call The NY Center for the Prevention of Heart Disease at (212) 717-0666 today!
+For more information on Cholesterol in the Manhattan, New York area call The NY Center for the Prevention of Heart Disease at (212) 717-0666 today!